-Please refer to the "Figure 89.
+The device can accept read command after VCC reached VCC minimum and a time delay of tVSL.
+Please refer to the "Figure 91.
 Power-up Timing".

 - To stabilize the VCC level, the VCC rail decoupled by a suitable capacitor close to package pins is recommended. (generally around 0.1uF) - At power-down stage, the VCC drops below VWI level, all operations are disable and device has no response to any command.
-The data corruption might occur during the stage while a write, program, erase cycle is in progress.
+The data corruption might occur during this stage if a write, program, erase cycle is in progress.